camunda-community-hub/zeebe-hazelcast-exporter/README.md

 In the Zeebe configuration file, you can change

 * the Hazelcast port
-* the topic name prefix
 * the value and record types which are exported
+* the ringbuffer's name
+* the ringbuffer's capacity
+* the ringbuffer's time-to-live

 Default values: